An edge variant of the Erd\H{o}s-P\'osa property: Definitions and preliminaries

-\paragraph{The graph $\theta_r$ and the Erdős-Pósa property.} The vertex-Erdős-Pósa property of $\theta_r$ received some attention, in particular in~\cite{FominLMPS13quad, FioriniJS13, JoretPSST11}.
-For instance the main result of \cite{FominLMPS13quad} is the following estimation of the vertex-Erdős-Pósa gap for~$\mathcal{M}(\theta_r).$ \begin{proposition}[\cite{FominLMPS13quad}] For every $r \in \N^*,\ \theta_r$ has the vertex-Erdős-Pósa property with gap~$O(k²).$ \end{proposition} By a careful analysis of the size of a $\mathcal{M}(\theta_r)$-hitting set presented in~\cite{FominLMPS13quad} (c.f.\ Lemma~\ref{l:small_tw}), the estimation of the gap of Proposition~\ref{p:vep} can be made quadratic in both $k$ and~$r.$ From this, we can derive a $O(k³r³)$ edge-Erdős-Pósa gap for $\mathcal{M}(\theta_r)$ (Corollary~\ref{c:cubic}) by using our Lemma~\ref{l:transl} that makes possible to translate a $\mathcal{M}(\theta_r)$-vertex-hitting set into a $\mathcal{M}(\theta_r)$-edge-hitting~set.
+\paragraph{The graph $\theta_r$ and the Erdős-Pósa property} The vertex-Erdős-Pósa property of $\theta_r$ received some attention, in particular in~\cite{FominLMPS13quad, FioriniJS13, JoretPSST11}.
+For instance the main result of \cite{FominLMPS13quad} is the following estimation of the vertex-Erdős-Pósa gap for~$\theta_r$. \begin{proposition}[\cite{FominLMPS13quad}] For every positive integer $r$, $\theta_r$ has the vertex-Erdős-Pósa property with gap~$O(k²).$ \end{proposition} However in this estimation the dependency in terms of $r$ is hidden in the multiplicative constant of the Big-O notation.
+By a careful analysis of the size of a $\theta_r$-hitting set presented in~\cite{FominLMPS13quad} (c.f.\ Lemma~\ref{l:small_tw-new}), the estimation of the gap of Proposition~\ref{p:vep} can be made quadratic in both $k$ and~$r.$ From this, we can derive an $O(k³r³)$ edge-Erdős-Pósa gap for $\theta_r$ (Corollary~\ref{c:cubic}) by using our Lemma~\ref{l:transl} that makes possible to translate a $\theta_r$-vertex-hitting set into a $\theta_r$-edge-hitting~set.

 However, Theorem~\ref{main} gives better estimations of this gap, either in $k$ or in~$r.$